dartmouth-cs98/hack-a-thing-21f-2-julian/README.md

 4. How to manipulate nodes and create custom event nodes.
 5. How to create, access, and manipulate variables in Blueprint.

+It was really great learning UE5!
+I think it's a little difficult to learn the Blueprint UI in the beginning but after spending a lot of time, it gets a lot easier and can even be a better alternative to traditional code-writing!
+The tutorial was fairly straightforward and I didn't have too many issues -- would definitely recommend the tutorial for anyone trying to learn UE5.
+I also think the UE5 interface is slightly better than Unity's because it gives more freedom of movement and allows developers to move around the scene almost effortlessly.
+The graphics are also INSANE -- the only downpart is that downloading UE5 is over 100gb, and that's not even including their Quixel Bridge, which is a massive online assets library filled with so many models, materials, textures, and more.
+Ultimately, would definitely recommend learning!

 ## Authors

 Julian Wu